-Each loan made by FRBNY to TALF II bears interest, accrued daily, at a rate per annum equal to the interest rate on excess reserves ("IOER") in effect on each day.
+Each loan made by FRBNY to TALF II bears interest, accrued daily, at a rate per annum equal to the interest rate on reserve balances ("IORB") in effect on such day.
+Effective July 29, 2021, the Board of Governors replaced the interest rate on excess reserves ("IOER") and the interest rate on required reserves with a single rate, the interest rate on reserve balances.
 Repayment of the principal and interest on the loans is made from proceeds of principal and interest received by TALF II on TALF Loans.

-TALF II's loans payable to FRBNY are reported as "Loans payable to FRBNY" in the Statement of Financial Condition.
-The related interest payable is reported as "Interest payable" in the Statement of Financial Condition; the amount of interest expense during the period is reported as "Loans interest expense" in the Statement of Operations.
+TALF II's loans payable to FRBNY are reported as "Loans payable to FRBNY" in the Statements of Financial Condition.
+The related interest payable is reported as "Interest payable" in the Statements of Financial Condition; the amount of interest expense during the period is reported as "Loans interest expense" in the Statements of Operations.